epicsuite/epicview/README.md

 ### examples

-Run the application on a session file:
+Run the application on a session file included in the repository:
 ```
-epicview session.yaml
+epicview testing/session.yaml
 ```

 Where a session file is the following: